University Travel Policy

 Lodging

 Pre-approval is required for University of Maryland travel which includes an overnight stay, regardless of whether the destination is "in-state."
 Every effort should be made to ensure that lodging costs are reasonable and appropriate.
-Globetrotter, Omega World Travel, and Travel-On, can assist with reserving Government and other discount rates.
+Globetrotter, Omega World Travel, and Travel Leaders Corporate, can assist with reserving Government and other discount rates.
 Some discounts also apply to personal travel.

 Lodging and other in-trip expenses are normally paid by the traveler at time of use with their University of Maryland Travel Card or other preferred personal charge card.
 University of Maryland normally does not issue Travel Advances.

-Original receipts (including hotel's itemized bill) must be submitted with the Expense Statement for reimbursement.
+Itemized receipts (including hotel's itemized bill) must be submitted with the Travel Expense Statement for reimbursement.
 A credit card slip alone does not satisfy the receipt requirement.

 University of Maryland will not reimburse "no show" charges.
 In-room cable TV and other items of a personal nature are not reimbursable.
 Reimbursement for meals charged to the hotel bill must be submitted as outlined under Reimbursable Meal Rates.
 Extended or recurrent travel may necessitate special requirements to be coordinated by the Approving Authority, Comptroller, and Business Services Administrator on a case by case basis.
 An example would be a residential stay for which a lodging per diem may be established in the absence of traditional tariffs and receipts.